Skip to content

 • Change any exposed passwords and secure the email account used for resets.

-Do not: post full screenshots of cards, IDs, codes, private addresses, or account details in public help threads.
+Post full screenshots of cards, IDs, codes, phone numbers, or private addresses in public help threads.

 Someone is impersonating you, a friend, a brand, or Instagram support